steineggerlab/Metabuli/README.md

   * Important parameters:
    --threads : The number of CPU-cores used (all by default) --max-ram : The maximum RAM usage.
-   --min-score : The minimum score to be classified (0.15 for precision mode) --min-sp-score : The minimum score to be classified at or below species rank.
+(128 GiB by default) --min-score : The minimum score to be classified (0.15 for precision mode) --min-sp-score : The minimum score to be classified at or below species rank.
 (0.5 for precision mode)
    --taxonomy-path: Directory where the taxonomy dump files are stored.
 (DBDIR/taxonomy by default)